Level Access

 What are the ADA requirements for website accessibility?

-When the ADA was enacted in 1990, the internet had not yet gone mainstream.
-As a result, the law does not explicitly mention website accessibility or other digital experiences.
-However, the U.S. Department of Justice (DOJ) has clarified that Title III of the ADA, which requires accessibility in “places of public accommodations,” applies to websites.
-And U.S. courts have supported this opinion, repeatedly ruling that an inaccessible website is a violation of the ADA.
+Since the ADA was enacted in 1990, before the internet was widely used, the original law did not explicitly mention digital experiences.
+However, the U.S. Department of Justice (DOJ) has clarified that both Title II and Title III of the ADA apply to websites and other digital assets.
+Time and again, U.S. courts at both the state and federal level have supported this opinion, repeatedly ruling that an inaccessible website is a violation of the ADA.

 When it comes to specific requirements, the DOJ has cited conformance with the Web Content Accessibility Guidelines (WCAG) as the benchmark for ADA website compliance.
 WCAG is a set of technical standards that, when applied, make online content accessible for all users, including people with disabilities who use assistive technologies (AT).
 These standards help website owners remove common accessibility barriers, including: